beopencloud/cno/README.md

 Now you can start onboarding your IT teams, projects and any add Kubernetes cluster.

-# Add a new Kubernetes or OpenShift cluster
+# Add a new Kubernetes or OpenShift cluster into CNO Hub

 1. In the CNO Console, navigate to the clusters page.
 2. Select Add Cluster.